Bxvu/Interactive-Lab-Hub/Lab 5/README.md

 * This can be as simple as the boat detector shown in lecture.
 * Try out different interaction outputs and inputs.

+I will pick the teachable machines model and teach it 6 classes based on 5 notes that require holding a fret in the happy birthday song + nothing class.
+I tried different interaction outputs with teachable machines and google colab.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***